abdulghani/blissful-ignorance/notes.md

 cosmos is infinitely intelligent it's not even all knowing, it's all intelligent

-it becomes dogma, doctrine, belief, faith, law calcified
+the compression becomes dogma, doctrine, belief, faith, religion, law calcified